phlowdotdev/phlow/anyflow/README.md

-# nflow - A Dynamic Rule-Based Workflow Engine
+# anyflow - A Dynamic Rule-Based Workflow Engine

-`nflow` is a **flexible and extensible** rule-based workflow engine written in Rust.
+`anyflow` is a **flexible and extensible** rule-based workflow engine written in Rust.
 It allows users to define and execute **dynamic decision trees** and **conditional workflows** using JSON-based configurations and embedded scripting via [`Rhai`](https://rhai.rs).